Lenny Abrahamson: Career

-Abrahamson was offered a scholarship to study for a PhD in Philosophy at Stanford University.
-He abandoned his studies after six months and returned to Ireland to take up filmmaking, initially directing commercials, filming a popular series of adverts for Carlsberg.
-His first film was Adam & Paul, a black comedy that featured a pair of heroin addicts as they made their way around Dublin in search of a fix.
-The follow-up film to this was 2007's Garage, starring Pat Shortt as a lonely petrol station attendant in rural Ireland.
+Abrahamson was offered a scholarship to study for a PhD in philosophy at Stanford University.
+He abandoned his studies after six months and returned to Ireland to take up filmmaking, initially directing commercials, including a popular series of adverts for Carlsberg.
+His first film was Adam & Paul, a black comedy about a pair of heroin addicts making their way around Dublin in search of a fix.
+His next film was 2007's Garage, starring Pat Shortt as a lonely petrol station attendant in rural Ireland.
 Both films won the IFTA award for best film.

-Also in 2007, RTÉ screened Abrahamson's four-part TV miniseries Prosperity, which was written in collaboration with Mark O'Halloran, the co-writer of Adam and Paul and Garage.
-Like these two films, Prosperity focused on people on the fringes of Irish society, with each one-hour episode focusing on a specific character, including an alcoholic, a single mother, and an asylum seeker.
-Prosperity was nominated for six Irish Film and Television Awards in 2008 and won in two categories, Best Directing for Lenny Abrahamson, and Best Script for Mark O'Halloran.
+Also in 2007, RTÉ screened Abrahamson's four-part TV miniseries Prosperity, written in collaboration with Mark O'Halloran, the co-writer of Adam and Paul and Garage.
+Like those two films, Prosperity depicts people on the fringes of Irish society, with each one-hour episode focusing on a specific character, including an alcoholic, a single mother, and an asylum seeker.
+Prosperity was nominated for six Irish Film and Television Awards in 2008 and won in two categories, Best Directing for Abrahamson and Best Script for O'Halloran.

 In 2012, Abrahamson won his third IFTA for best film with What Richard Did.

-Abrahamson revealed that he was working on a film called Frank, which is set in Britain, Ireland, and the USA, in a December 2012 interview with Eurochannel.
-"It's a comedy about a young musician who joins an eccentric band led by an enigmatic singer called Frank.
+In a December 2012 interview with Eurochannel, Abrahamson said he was working on a film called Frank, set in Britain, Ireland, and the United States, saying: "It's a comedy about a young musician who joins an eccentric band led by an enigmatic singer called Frank.
 It's a kind of road movie, strange, funny and quite original, I hope.
 It stars Michael Fassbender and Domhnall Gleeson."
 Frank premiered at the Sundance Film Festival in January 2014.
-The film is about an eccentric musician modeled after Frank Sidebottom.
+It is about an eccentric musician modeled after Frank Sidebottom.
 It stars Michael Fassbender, Domhnall Gleeson and Maggie Gyllenhaal.

-He next directed the film adaptation of Emma Donoghue's novel, Room (2015), for which he received his first Academy Award nomination.
+Abrahamson next directed the film adaptation of Emma Donoghue's novel Room (2015), for which he received his first Academy Award nomination.
 The film was successful, both critically and commercially.

 In 2014, it was announced that Abrahamson would direct an adaptation of Laird Hunt's Civil War novel Neverhome.
 In 2015, Abrahamson was working on A Man's World, a film based on Emile Griffith's boxing rivalry with Benny Paret.

-In 2016, it was confirmed that Abrahamson was attached to direct Neal Bascomb's upcoming book The Grand Escape, a true story of three daredevil World War I pilots being held in Germany's most infamous POW prison.
-The story chronicles WWI's greatest mass prison escape and the pilots' subsequent flight to freedom.
-A writer to adapt Bascomb's book has not yet been attached.
+In 2016, it was confirmed that Abrahamson was attached to direct an adaptation of Neal Bascomb's book The Grand Escape, a true story about three daredevil World War I pilots held in Germany's most infamous POW prison.
+The story chronicles the war's greatest mass prison escape and the pilots' subsequent flight to freedom.
+A writer to adapt the book has not yet been attached.
 Element Pictures and Film4 Productions are producing.